kyverno/website/content/en/docs/Writing policies/validate.md

 ### PSA Interoperability

-Kyverno's podSecurity validate sub-rule type and Kubernetes' Pod Security Admission (PSA) are compatible and may be used together in a single cluster with an understanding of where each begins and ends.
+Kyverno's podSecurity validate subrule type and Kubernetes' Pod Security Admission (PSA) are compatible and may be used together in a single cluster with an understanding of where each begins and ends.
 These are a few of the most common strategies when employing both technologies.

 {{% alert title="Note" color="info" %}}
 Pods which are blocked by PSA in enforce mode do not result in an AdmissionReview request being sent to admission controllers.
-Therefore, if a Pod is blocked by PSA, Kyverno never gets told about it.
+Therefore, if a Pod is blocked by PSA, Kyverno cannot apply policies to it.
 {{% /alert %}}

-1. Use PSA to enforce the baseline profile cluster-wide and use Kyverno podSecurity sub-rule to enforce or audit the restricted profile with more granularity.
+1. Use PSA to enforce the baseline profile cluster-wide and use Kyverno podSecurity subrule to enforce or audit the restricted profile with more granularity.

     **Advantage**: Reduces some of the processing on Kyverno by blocking non-compliant Pods at the source while allowing more flexible control on exclusions not possible with PSA.